dongguaguaguagua/zhihu_obsidian/README.md

 ### Install

-Search Zhihu in community plugin, or just [open in Obsidian](obsidian://show-plugin?id=zhihu) and install.
+Search `Zhihu` in community plugin, click the first plugin and install.

 ### Login to Zhihu